nathanpeck/json-template/docs/reserved.md

 __Loops:__

-- `$for` - Opens a for loop
+- `$for` - Opens a loop
-- `$index` - Sets name of the index variable inside a for loop
+- `$index` - Sets name of the index variable that can be reference inside loop
-- `$start` - Initial value of a loop
+- `$start` - Initial value of the index
 - `$end` - Value which will terminate the loop
 - `$delta` - Amount by which the index should change each iteration
-- `$each` - Node to evaluate per loop
+- `$each` - Node to evaluate per iteration

 __Math:__

 - `$math` - Opens a math node
-- `$expression` - Specifies that expression that will be returned as value of the math node.
+- `$expression` - Specifies the expression that will be returned as the value of the math node.

 __Branching logic:__

 - `$branch` - Starts a branch
 - `$basedOn` - Specifies what variable should be tested against
-- `$if` - Dictionaries of value to outcome
+- `$if` - Dictionary of value to outcome
 - `$else` - Fallback outcome if none of the `$if` values matched

 __Evaluation:__